OFAC SDN Research Dossiers

 Each dossier is assembled from publicly available primary sources.
 No paywalled data, no leaked records, no unverified claims.

-3. Build the surname-cluster disambiguator from co-listed SDN names, with full identity-card detail on each.
+- Build the same-surname disambiguator from co-listed SDN names, with full identity-card detail on each.